Unfortunately, it’s not always as simple as that...

 This may get more customers to your digital door, but is it going to convert them to customers?

-Look at a range of content options from regular blog posts, video, infographics and your service pages.
+Look at a range of content options from regular blog posts, videos, infographics, and your service pages.
 Keep things focused and relevant to your customers.
 If it doesn’t have a good reason to exist, don’t bother creating it.

 One of the big barriers to effective business websites is linked to functionality.
 I’ve lost count of the number of sites that obscure the purpose of their site with too much irrelevant content or poor navigation.